-Authentication and authorization govern access. vCenter Single Sign-On supports authentication, which means it determines whether a user can access vSphere components at all.
+Authentication and authorization govern access. vCenter Single Sign-On supports authentication, which means it determines whether a user can log in to vSphere components at all.
 Each user must also be authorized to view or manipulate vSphere objects.

 vSphere supports several different authorization mechanisms, discussed in Understanding Authorization in vSphere.
-The focus of the information in this section is how the vCenter Server permission model works and how to perform user management tasks.
+This section focuses on how the vCenter Server permission model works and how to perform user management tasks.

 vCenter Server allows fine-grained control over authorization with permissions and roles.
 When you assign a permission to an object in the vCenter Server object hierarchy, you specify which user or group has which privileges on that object.
 To specify the privileges, you use roles, which are sets of privileges.

-Initially, only the administrator user for the vCenter Single Sign-On domain, firstname.lastname@example.org by default, is authorized to log in to the vCenter Server system.
-That user can then proceed as follows:
+Initially, only the administrator user for the vCenter Single Sign-On domain is authorized to log in to the vCenter Server system.
+The default domain is vsphere.local and the default administrator is email@example.com.
+You can change the default domain during installation of vSphere.

 - Add an identity source in which users and groups are defined to vCenter Single Sign-On.
 See the vSphere Authentication documentation.